urbit/docs/tutorials/arvo/move-trace.md

 +++

-## Stack trace tutorial
+## Move trace tutorial

-In this tutorial we will run a simple stack trace and use the output to get a picture of what the Arvo kernel proper does during the routine task of setting a timer.
+In this tutorial we will run a simple "move trace" and use the output to get a picture of what the Arvo kernel proper does during the routine task of setting a timer.
 Some level of familiarity with the kernel is required for this section, which can be obtained in our [Arvo documentation](@/docs/tutorials/arvo/arvo.md#the-kernel).

-### Running a stack trace
+### Running a move trace

 Ultimately, everything that happens in Arvo is reduced to Unix events, and the Arvo kernel acts as a sort of traffic cop for vanes and apps to talk to one